yoyopyeah/learn-ocaml-data-analysis/README.md

 ### Goal
-- Grade homwwork on per question basis, and analyze the grade progression per question to explore the relation of program correctness and type-check status.
+- Grade homework on per question basis, and analyze the grade progression per question to explore the relation of program correctness and type-check status.

 ### Approach
 1. For each homework, extract the functions on per question basis for each student submission.